Snyk's ToxicSkills Audit: 13.4% of Public Skills Are Vulnerable

 Read the numbers honestly

-Snyk's report headline mentions "1,467 malicious payloads," but the body draws a distinction the headline doesn't.
-1,467 is the count of skills with security flaws at any severity — including dependency CVEs, weak permissions, and over-broad capability declarations.
-76 is the count of skills the team verified as deliberately malicious through manual review.
-These are two very different categories and the post must not blur them.
-Use the 76 number when you mean "intentionally hostile artefact."
-Use the 13.4% / 534 number when you mean "critical-severity issue in any skill."
+Snyk's headline mentions "1,467 malicious payloads."
+The body draws a line the headline glosses over.
+1,467 is the count of skills with security flaws at any severity — dependency CVEs, weak permissions, over-broad capability declarations.
+76 is the count the team verified as deliberately malicious through manual review.
+Those are two different animals, and I'm not going to blur them to make a point land harder.
+When I mean "intentionally hostile artefact," I'll say 76.
+When I mean "critical-severity issue in any skill," I'll say 13.4% / 534.

-The audit also documented an earlier precursor campaign — around 30 directly malicious skills bundled together — which is distinct from the much larger, named campaign that emerged a few weeks later.
+The audit also documented an earlier precursor — around 30 directly malicious skills bundled together — distinct from the much larger, named campaign that surfaced a few weeks later.
+Which brings me to the part that actually kept me up.

 ClawHavoc is the separate, scarier story

-The campaign worth losing sleep over isn't in the Snyk report.
+The campaign worth losing sleep over isn't even in the Snyk report.
 Koi Security coined "ClawHavoc" for a coordinated supply-chain attack on the OpenClaw skill marketplace — initially 335+ malicious skills, with Antiy CERT subsequently counting 1,184 variants classified as Trojan/OpenClaw.PolySkill.
-This is typosquatting, dependency confusion, and backdoored utility skills, all running with whatever permissions a developer happened to grant when they hit "yes" on the install prompt.
+Typosquatting.
+Dependency confusion.
+Backdoored utility skills, all running with whatever permissions a developer happened to grant when they hit "yes" on the install prompt.

 - MedusaLocker via Claude Code skills.
 Cato Networks documented ransomware operators packaging MedusaLocker payloads as helpful-looking utility skills.

 - Silent codebase exfiltration.
-Mitiga and Datadog Security Labs have both published variants where the skill behaves correctly on the visible task while exfiltrating source to an attacker endpoint in the background.
+Mitiga and Datadog Security Labs have both published variants where the skill does the visible task correctly while quietly exfiltrating source to an attacker endpoint in the background.
+That second one is the nightmare for someone like me — the agent looks like it's working, and it is, right up until you notice your repo left the building.

 None of this is theoretical.
 All of it is in the last six months of advisory write-ups.

 1. strictKnownMarketplaces.
 This is the load-bearing setting in Claude Code's plugin marketplace documentation.
-It accepts a boolean true (block any marketplace not in your allow-list) or an array of explicit marketplace descriptors.
-Critically, this is an enterprise-managed setting — individual developers cannot bypass it from their own settings.json.
-That's a feature, not a bug.
+It takes a boolean true (block any marketplace not in your allow-list) or an array of explicit marketplace descriptors.
+The part that matters for a team: it's an enterprise-managed setting — individual developers can't bypass it from their own settings.json.
+Given how casually I hit install, taking that decision out of my own hands is the point.

 {